A Stancu Variant of Sz\'asz-Mirakjan-Kantorovich type Operators: Approximation Properties and Asymptotic Analysis: Local Approximation

 \section{Local Approximation}

-By considering the space of all continuous and bounded function defined on $[0,\infty)$ and denoted by $C_B[0,\infty)$ with the supremum norm $\|f \|_{C_B[0,\infty)}=\underset{x\geq 0}\sup\{|f(x)|\}$.
-Now to find the rate of convergence by using Steklov mean \cite{AO1,KA1} and Steklov function can be applied to approximate to the continuous functions by smoother functions.
-Thus the Steklov function associated with $f\in C_B[0,\infty)$ is as follows:
+This section is devoted to the local approximation properties of the proposed operators (\ref{o3}).
+Let $C_B[0,\infty)$ be the space of continuous and bounded functions defined on $[0,\infty)$ equipped with supremum norm $\|g \|_{C_B[0,\infty)}=\underset{x\geq 0}\sup\{|g(x)|\}$.
+We determine the rate of convergence using the Steklov mean function \cite{AO1}.
+The Steklov function associated with the function $g\in C_B[0,\infty)$ is defined by: